ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 to the additional round trip to the server (at a minumum), additional data exchanged, and additional CPU cost of cryptographic computations.

-This document defines two kinds of HTTP resources -- Oblivious Relay Resources and Oblivious Gateway Resources -- that process encapsulated binary HTTP messages
+To overcome these limitations, this document defines how encapsulated binary HTTP messages {{BINARY}} can be encrypted using Hybrid Public Key Encryption (HPKE; {{HPKE}}) to protect their contents.
+Clients exchange these messages with an Oblivious Gateway Resource, which is responsible for forwarding unencrypted requests to the original Target Resource and encrypting the corresponding responses and sending them back to the client.
+Critically, the encrypted, encapsulated messages are sent through a separate Oblivious Relay Resource to avoid exposing the client's IP address or allowing the connection to be used as a correlator between its requests.

-{{BINARY}} using Hybrid Public Key Encryption (HPKE; {{!HPKE=RFC9180}}).
-They can be composed to protect the content of encapsulated requests and responses, thereby separating the identity of a requester from the request.
+Because it allows connection reuse between the client and Oblivious Relay Resource, as well as between that relay and the Oblivious Gateway Resource, this scheme represents a performance improvement over using just one request in each connection.
+With limited trust placed in the Oblivious Relay Resource (see

-Although this scheme requires support for two new kinds of oblivious resources, it represents a performance improvement over options that perform just one request in each connection.
-With limited trust placed in the Oblivious Relay Resource (see {{security}}), Clients are assured that requests are not uniquely attributed to them or linked to other requests.
+{{security}}), Clients are assured that requests are not uniquely attributed to them or linked to other requests.

 # Overview